VoxColl/VoxColl.github.io/content/index.md

 title: Contest RPG
 ---

 I am currently writing an rpg system.
 This site is purely to transmit it to the people testing and playing it for now.
+The "Balance" is all over the place, don't worry about it, we're testing it to be fun first.

 If you've stumbled across this somehow, find my social platforms.
 They're usually @voxcoll.